Performance Management Systems through Employee Alignment

 In a recent study, researchers found that one of the key obstacles to successfully executing a business strategy was the lack of ownership of the strategy or execution plans by key employees.
-Creating a line of sight between employees and the business strategy is a key driver of employee alignment.
+Creating alignment between employees and the business strategy is a key driver of employee engagement.

 It is important to note that no “silver bullet” exists that can be used as a solution to maximizing employee performance.
 What I do know is that a performance management system that balances the goals of the organization with the abilities and characteristics of its workforce will have the greatest chance of success.

 When you partner with me to develop your performance management system, I’ll help you ensure that your system:

 - supports your company strategy

 - maintains compliance with applicable legislation